 This FREE event will be hosted on Zoom.
 Register Here!

 As the distinguished historian Dr. Carol Anderson has argued, however, American history since the Civil War has been driven both by the dream of freedom and by the engine of white rage.
-Every step forward—from the 14th Amendment though the Civil Rights Movement to Tulsa’s own prosperous Black Wall Street—have been greeted by racist reactionaries.
+Every step forward—from the 14th Amendment through the Civil Rights Movement to Tulsa’s own prosperous Black Wall Street—has been greeted by racist reactionaries.

 We are seeing this moment play out once again and invite you to join the Oklahoma Center for the Humanities for a virtual discussion about the history of white rage in America, with a particular focus on the intersection of 1921 and 2021.
 This conversation will focus on Professor Anderson’s book, White Rage: The Unspoken Truth of Our Racial Divide and will feature two prominent scholars: Julian Hayter from The University of Richmond and Robert Jackson from the University of Tulsa.

 This event is free and open to everyone, though you will need to register in advance.
 We urge you to join us for this urgent conversation about the long history of American racism and how the past illuminates our effort to secure a more just and equitable society.